Jobline Descriptions

 Introduction

-This document provides an overview of both in-house and external jobline descriptions permitted for use in jobsheets related to service activities performed for customers or their vehicles.
+This document provides a comprehensive overview of jobline descriptions used in ViSN for vehicle service operations.
+It covers both in-house and external jobline descriptions permitted for use in jobsheets related to service activities performed for customers or their vehicles.

 Terminology